rsocket/rsocket-rpc-java/docs/get-started.md

         .block();
 ```

-### Calling the client
+### Calling the Client
 Once the client is created, it can be called like any other method.
-Here is an example call the `streamingRequestSingleResponse` method.
+Here is an example call to the `streamingRequestSingleResponse` method.
 ```
 SimpleServiceClient client = new SimpleServiceClient(rSocket);